knightss27/grafana-network-weathermap/website/docs/customization.md

 - Background (`color`): Label background color.
 - Border (`color`): Label border color.
 - Font (`color`): Label font color.

-### Global Arrow Options

-These options are set on all arrows.

-- Width (`number`): The width of the arrow in pixels.
-(You probably want it >= the link stroke width.)
-- Height (`number`): The height of the arrow in pixels (how long it looks).
-- Offset (`number`): The distance from the meeting point of the two links the point of the arrow will reach to.
-This is the offset for _one_ side of the link, meaning the actual space between two arrows will be twice this number.

 ## Node Options